ChrisCoolman/Survival-Stocks/README.md

-copy the contents of proterwithplayer.pde into processing make a new processing tab called item and copy the contents of item.pde then go to sketch > import libraries > manage libraries > libraries and search for timer install the library named Timer by Guilherme Silveira by clicking the install button close out the current window and run the processing project
+copy the contents of proterwithplayer.pde into processing make a new processing tab called item and copy the contents of item.pde then make another new tab called TEXTBOX and copy and paste the contents of TEXTBOX.pde.
+After that go to sketch > import libraries > manage libraries > libraries and search for timer install the library named Timer by Guilherme Silveira by clicking the install button close out the current window and run the processing project